 Provides detailed information on all antipsychotic drugs currently available in the UK.

-Lurasidone (Latuda) is a second generation antipsychotic.
+Lurasidone is a second generation antipsychotic.
 It is also known by the trade name Latuda.

-You can find detailed information about this drug in the official Patient Information Leaflet (PIL), including what it's for, how to take it, possible side effects and safety information.
+You can find detailed information about this drug in the official Patient Information Leaflet (PIL).
+This includes information on what the medication is for, how to take it, possible side effects and safety information.

 This information was published in September 2020.
 We will revise it in 2023.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.